-- Students will receive up to 20 % of their grade for the project they lead.
-Additionally, students will receive 10 % for the project for which they are the main support and 5 % each for the other project solutions of the team. - Please refer to the more detailed description at the end of this syllabus. - We will discuss these projects in detail in the first session of the semester and also over the course of the semester. - 6.
-Executive summary of final project -5% - Each project leader is expected to submit a 1-2 page executive summary (1.5-spaced, 12-point Times New Roman, 1" margins) for his/her project through Canvas. - The executive summary is supposed to provide a quick overview about the solution/final product for the project. - The due dates are on Canvas.
-They are two days before the relative pair of projects.
+- The role of the leader will be rotated (i.e., each student will be a team co-leader for one project). - Students are expected to work on their projects throughout the semester. - Presentations of the project solutions will be spread out over the semester.
+The teams will present their work (must be 18-22 minutes) to the clients (i.e., project partners). - Students will receive up to 20% of their grade for the project they co-lead.
+Additionally, students will receive 10% each for the other project solutions of the team. - Please refer to the more detailed description at the end of this syllabus. - We will discuss these projects in detail in the first session of the semester and over the course of the semester. - 6.
+Executive summary of final project 10% - One of the project co-leaders is expected to submit a 1-2 page executive summary (1.5-spaced, 12-point Times New Roman, 1" margins) for his/her project through Canvas as a PDF file. - The executive summary is supposed to provide a quick overview about the solution/final product for the project. - Please make sure to ask in class about additional specifications a couple of weeks before the first executive summaries are due. - The due dates are on Canvas.
+They are two days before the project presentations.